n0ts0cial/intel-cisa-feed/reports/a.md

 This vulnerability has been added to the CISA Known Exploited Vulnerabilities (KEV) Catalog.

 ## Executive Summary
-This section provides a high-level overview of the vulnerabilities recently identified.
+This section provides a high-level overview of the vulnerabilities recently identified and added to the CISA Known Exploited Vulnerabilities (KEV) catalog.
+The table below summarizes the critical metrics and the overall risk landscape for this reporting period.

 | Metric | Value |
 | :--- | :--- |